iot49/HA-gps-integration/info.md

 The `gps` sensor platform reads location and altitude data from an [NMEA](https://en.wikipedia.org/wiki/NMEA_0183) gps attached to a USB port.
 Uses the Python [pynmea2](https://github.com/Knio/pynmea2) library.

+## Install

+The easiest way to install the BLE Monitor integration is with HACS.
+First install HACS if you don’t have it yet.
+In HACS, click on the three dots in the upper right corner and choose `Custom Repositories`.
+The repository is `https://github.com/iot49/HA-gps-integration.git`.
+Instruct HACS to download the integration, restart Home Assistant, and update your configuration per the instructions below.
+You will need to restart Home Assistant again to start the integration.

+Alternatively, you can install it manually.
+Just copy paste the content of the `custom_components` folder in your `config/custom_components` directory.
+As example, you will get the `sensor.py` file in the following path: `config/custom_components/gps/sensor.py`.
+The disadvantage of a manual installation is that you won’t be notified about updates.

 ## Configuration

 To set up the gps, add the following to your `configuration.yaml` file: